RESTyard/RESTyard/Docs/HypermediaSchema/SourceGenerator.md

 ## What Gets Generated

-For each HTO class with `[HypermediaObject]`, the generator produces:
+For each HTO class — `record` HTOs are supported too — with `[HypermediaObject]`, the generator produces:

 | Generated file | Contains | Purpose |
 |---|---|---|